Season 7

-• Rena Butler's World Premiere: Featuring the ethereal voices of the Young Women’s Choral Project, led by Matthew Otto.
+• Rena Butler's World Premiere: Featuring the ethereal voices of the Young Women’s Choral Projects, led by Matthew Otto.
 Lighting design by Jim French.

-• JA Collective World Premiere: A world premiere by co-choreographers Jordan and Aiden, who first met at the Kaufman School, where they forged their ongoing partnership.
+• JA Collective World Premiere: A world premiere by co-choreographers Jordan Johnson and Aidan Carberry, who first met at the Kaufman School, where they forged their ongoing partnership.
 Mentored by William Forsythe, JA Collective earned its reputation in commercial dance projects and is now branching out into concert dance.
 We are thrilled to support their artistic growth and development.
-Jordan and Aiden will also perform in their work, showcasing their charisma as performers.
+Jordan and Aidan also performed in their work, showcasing their charisma as performers.

-Season 7 also welcomes the return of our esteemed long-time collaborators: the masterful Jim French on lighting, and dynamic dance artists Emily Hansel, Lani Yamanaka, Sarah Chou and Isaac Bates-Vinueza.
-Adding to the excitement, we are thrilled to introduce two stellar new dancers from NYC, Chris Bloom and Gabrielle Sprauve, who will contribute their exceptional talents to Rena's creation.
+Season 7 also welcomed the return of our esteemed long-time collaborators: the masterful Jim French on lighting, and dynamic dance artists Emily Hansel, Lani Yamanaka, Sarah Chou and Isaac Bates-Vinueza.
+Adding to the excitement, we were thrilled to introduce two stellar new dancers from NYC, Chris Bloom and Gabrielle Sprauve, who contributed their exceptional talents to Rena's creation.

 Rena Butler